bhavyank89/randomColorPicker/README.md

 ## Features
 - Generate random colors with a single click
-- Display the hex code of the generated color
+- Display the rgb code of the generated color
 - User-friendly interface

 ## Demo